The-Politico/django-slackchat-serializer/docs/source/webhooks.rst

 Payload
 -------

-Whenever one the notification models is updated, the webhook will send a payload with the ID of the channel that was updated, allowing your renderer to hit the channel's API and republish the updated data.
+Whenever one of the notification models is updated, the webhook will send a payload with the ID of the channel that was updated, allowing your renderer to hit the channel's API and republish the updated data.

 .. code-block:: json